wp-launchpad/phpunit-wp-hooks/README.md

 composer require wp-launchpad/phpunit-wp-hooks --dev
 ```

-Once you done that then you can use the trait ``MockHooks`` and at the following logic to your base `TestCase`:
+Once you done that then you can use the trait ``MockHooks`` and at the following logic to your base `TestCase` where `my_prefix` is your plugin prefix:
 ```php
     protected function setUp(): void
     {